 · Get in a regular swim to stay healthy v update blog lest it looks like I’ve died altogether.

 · Pick up all the apples off the lawn v source all the coverage for my client – if only less was more.

 · Do my Sunday book-keeping v take child to the movies, he’s even offering to buy the popcorn.

-Bereft as I am of super powers here’s my top three multi-tasking tips for us fraught and overwrought mere mortals.
+Here’s my top three multi-tasking tips for us overwrought mere mortals.

 - You need a list but you need a multi-tasking list as life does not proceed in a linear fashion.
 Think of it as a grid not a list.
 And you need to be selective about what even makes it onto that week’s grid and give equal weighting to all the varying pull factors that particular week.
 So that by the time you cross everything off you have moved forward several of the most pressing projects in your life and so have some sense (however deluded) that you are in control of your life.
 To sustain the plate spinning analogy indefinitely, make sure the grid strikes a balance between the good, the bad and the accountant, make time for exercise, for a big walk with the dog, for meeting up with mates.
 I aim to complete 30 things off my grid each week.

 - Unlike a world leader, you can’t get by on four hours sleep as, unlike a world leader, you can’t get away with shouting at people who really don’t deserve it.
 If you need to work at optimum performance, all day every day and be civil – you need to sleep the sleep of a hibernating hedgehog on Tamazipam.
 Go to bed with your children, train them to sleep in late.